Enhance your Course Discussion Boards for Learning: Three Strategies Using Ed Discussion

 What is Ed Discussion?

 Ed Discussion is a Columbia-supported communication, discussion, and Q&A platform that is integrated with CourseWorks (Canvas).
 Ed Discussion combines Question, Post, and instructor Announcement threads into a single interface, and offers tools to help instructors and students keep class discussions and communication organized and easy to access, even for large courses!
 When students pose questions, they can easily find the information they’re looking for since Ed Discussion automatically suggests threads with similar keywords for students to review.
-Additionally, because Ed Discussion updates threads in real-time, instructors can create a Megathread for each class session that students can use as a backchannel to classroom conversations.
+Additionally, because Ed Discussion updates polls and threads in real-time, instructors can easily create a simple multiple-choice poll to use as a discussion starter, or a Megathread for each class session that students can use as a backchannel to classroom conversations.

 Ed Discussion supports many formatting options (e.g., bold text, bulleted lists, LaTeX) as well as embedding images, videos, and files.
 Users can also easily annotate (pen, pencil, highlighter, eraser) their embedded image or any image previously uploaded in that thread.